Gamebook Tracker

 Reset

 Reset Book wipes all graph data, positions, and run history for the current book.
 The book entry itself is kept.
-This cannot be undone — export first if you want a backup.
+This cannot be undone.

 To fully delete a book, use the button on the Books screen.